romanbishof/dress-me-app/README.md

 black and white will match everything in my case

 for our app --- the suggestion will be like this:

 - for pink: green and pink
 - for green: red green and pink
-- for red: green
+- for red: green and red
-- black and white will be suggested if no color match was found, or black and white for black and white.
+- black and white will be suggested for all colors.

 # To be developed